janbroe/digibooky-team-C8H10N4O2/.assignment/README.md

 - Prioritization: Nice-To-Have

 ### Story 18: Enhance members overview with fines
-As an Admin I want to see an extra field containing the total amount of fines a member has, when viewing the members.
+As an Admin I want to see an extra field containing the total amount of fines a user has, when viewing the members.
 - Enhances Story 7 (View members as Admin)
 - Prioritization: Nice-To-Have

 ### Story 19: Damage Fines
-As a Librarian I want to create a fine when a member returns a damaged book, so I can penalize this behavior.
+As a Librarian I want to create a fine when a user returns a damaged book, so I can penalize this behavior.
 - The formula to calculate the fine is: `(INITIAL_PRICE) * (1 - ((AGE_OF_BOOK_IN_YEARS) * 0.2)` with a minimum of €4.
 - Make sure these fines are included in Story 18.
 - Prioritization: Nice-To-Have